Femina (India): History and profile

 Femina was founded in 1959.
 The magazine was first published in July 1959.
 It has organized and sponsored the Femina Miss India beauty pageant since 1964.
 From 1994 to 1999, it also sponsored the Femina Look of the Year contest to send an Indian contestant to the Elite Model Look competition.

 Editor 1959–present

 Frene Talyakhan, after working as an editor with magazines like Trend and Flair, became the editor of Femina in 1959, when Flair was bought over by the Times of India group.
 The staff under her editorship were Ina Sen, Vimala Patil, Anita Sarkar and Nina Merchant.
 Patil became the editor of Femina in 1973, and remained so for the next 20 years.
-Patil was followed by Sathya Saran, who served as the editor from 1993 till 2005.
-Amy Fernandes held the post for a brief period of two years, from 2005 to 2007, post Saran, and was followed by Tanya Chaitanya, who is serving as the current editor of the magazine.
+Patil was succeeded by Sathya Saran, who served as the editor from 1993 till 2005.
+Amy Fernandes then held the post for a brief period of two years, from 2005 to 2007, and was followed by Tanya Chaitanya, who served as the editor till 2020.
+Ruchika Mehta briefly held the title before Ambika Muttoo, who is currently in the post, became the editor in April 2021.